pgMemento/pgMemento/README.md

 happened in the past.
 Reinsert deleted rows, remove imported data, reverse updates etc. The procedure is called `revert_transaction`.
 It loops over each row that was affected by the given transaction.
-For data integrity reasons the order of operations and audit_ids is important.
+For data integrity reasons the order of operations and entries in the `row_log` table is important.
 Imagine three tables A, B and C, with B and C referencing A. Deleting entries in A requires deleting depending rows in B and C. The order of events in one transaction can look like this:

 <pre>
 Txid 1000